 Students may not be called to the phone during school hours except in extreme cases, nor may they use the school phone unless permission is received from the office.
-Students are not permitted to carry cell phones with them.
-Please do not call the Principal, faculty members or school secretaries at their homes.
+Students are not permitted to carry mobile phones with them.
+Parents/Guardians should not call the Principal, faculty members or school secretaries at their homes or on their personal devices.